-A mountainous, gnarled island, Mallorca has the power to hypnotize from ancient, terraced landscapes with endless twisted lines of olive trees, tiny medieval villages and extraordinary food and wineWords by Nikki Beach Global
+Step back in time on the mountainous island of Mallorca by exploring ancient, terraced landscapes with endless twisted lines of olive trees, tiny medieval villages and extraordinary food and wine.

-Mallorca is an island of great wealth in more ways than one.
-Cool off in the crystal clear waters of more than 200 beaches dotted around its coastline.
+Mallorca is not only an island of great wealth, but is also an island of immaculate beauty.
+Cool off in the crystal clear waters at any of the 200 beaches set on Mallorca’s coastline.

-The largest of the Balearics, a pod of four islands 100km off the coast of mainland Spain, Mallorca has proven a consistent favorite among travellers the world over attracting more than 10 million visitors a year on average.
+The largest of the Balearic islands off the mainland of Spain, Mallorca has proven to be a consistent favorite among travelers from all over the world attracting more than 10 million visitors a year.

-This legendary island is breathtakingly stunning and its reputation as a booze-soaked party spot is an immense injustice.
-Not only is it an island of great wealth – its 870,000-strong population enjoying the highest per capita level of disposable income in Spain – but Mallorca’s sunny personality is what makes it truly rich.
-Ravishing beaches, azure views, remote mountains and soulful hill towns, it’s a driving paradise boasting too many routes to mention.
+This legendary island is known for its great wealth with the highest per capita level of disposable income in Spain, but Mallorca’s sunny personality is what truly makes it rich.
+From ravishing beaches to azure views, remote mountains and soulful hill towns, it’s a paradise for the curious and adventurous.

-Since the onset of mass tourism in the 1960s, Mallorca has without doubt, been one of the most popular holiday destinations for all nationalities, offering a wide range of attractions to suit all tastes.
-For many years this magical island has attracted artists, writers, poets and creatives from all over the world, many who still own homes on the island today.
+Each year as tourism continues to grow, Mallorca remains a top destination for all nationalities, offering a wide range of attractions to suit all tastes.
+This magical island has attracted artists, writers, poets and creatives from around the world, many who still own homes on the island today.

-Relax into it and there is something of a bohemian feel to Mallorca.
+With an immersive bohemian feel to Mallorca, beauty and relaxation is found all around the island.
 Composers including Chopin and Andrew Lloyd Webber, authors Anaïs Nin and DH Lawrence and artist Joan Miró – who spent much of his life in his studio on the edge of Palma – all found inspiration in the island’s extraordinary beauty.

-The cathedral occupies the site of what was the central mosque of Medina Mayurka, capital of Muslim Mallorca for three centuries.
+The cathedral occupies the site of what was the central mosque of Madina Mayurqa, the capital for the Muslim community in Mallorca for three centuries.

 For a Mediterranean island, Mallorca is unusually fertile and green.
 It has an amazing array of natural landscapes from the soaring Serra de Tramuntana mountains in the west, to beautiful agricultural plains in the heart.